hhosseinian/Simultaneous-Localization-and-Mapping-SLAM/README.md

 1. **Robot Moving and Sensing.ipynb**: This notebook involves localizing a robot in a 2D grid world, forming the basis for simultaneous localization and mapping (SLAM).
 The robot gathers sensor data and movement information to reconstruct a map of its environment.
 Due to inherent uncertainties in robot motion and sensors, the project addresses how to handle these inaccuracies.

     Key components include defining a robot class with functionalities for movement and sensing landmarks within a specified range, incorporating noise factors.
-The notebook guides through initializing the robot, simulating movements, creating landmarks, and implementing a sense function to measure distances to visible landmarks.
+The notebook guides us through initializing the robot, simulating movements, creating landmarks, and implementing a sense function to measure distances to visible landmarks.

 2. **Omega and Xi, Constraints.ipynb**: This notebook implements Graph SLAM using a matrix (omega) and a vector (xi) to represent robot poses and landmarks.
 Each observation updates these structures, creating numerical relationships between poses and landmarks.